cedvdb/phone_form_field/README.md

 - Totally cross platform, this is a dart only package / dependencies
 - Internationalization
-- Phone number formatting, localized by region
+- Phone formatting localized by region
 - Phone number validation (built-in validators included for main use cases)
 - Support autofill and copy paste
 - Extends Flutter's FormField
-- Uses dart phone_numbers_parser for parsing (same author)
+- Uses dart phone_numbers_parser for parsing

 ## Demo